 They Are Actually Cost Effective

-Considering 50-60 hours of game play for only one play through would bring my total cost to about $1 per hour.
-Despite the fact that I rarely take advantage of the reply value (I really have to love it, like Final Fantasy VII love it, I’d hardly say the games I buy are a waste of my money.
+Considering 50-60 hours of gameplay for only one play-through would bring my total cost to about $1 per hour, despite the fact that I rarely take advantage of the reply value (I really have to love it, as Final Fantasy VII love it, I’d hardly say the games I buy are a waste of my money.

-The chart above also assumes that you are playing single player games.
-Imagine how much the cost effectiveness improves for multiplayer games.
+Imagine how much the cost-effectiveness improves for multiplayer games.
 With online games being so popular, anytime, anyplace is always an option.
 You don’t even need to be on the same continent as your buddy to login and start having fun.

 Don’t forget that there is a market out there for used games so after you’ve finished playing it yourself, you can sell it to recoup some of the cost.

 Popular video games like Mario Party, Mario Kart, Rocket League, Super Smash Bros, and similar titles are not only made to be played over and over to no end, but many of them are super family friendly, even for non-gamer moms, dads, or even grandparents!